RaphaelB00/module3/README.md

 # module3

+# Description
+Given the User Story and Acceptance Criteria, had to adjust JavaScript code for a Random Password Generator to meet the requirements.

 # User Story
 AS AN employee with access to sensitive data
 I WANT to randomly generate a password that meets certain criteria